KateMcGuane/static-website/README.md

 ### Content

 I wrote the majority of the content for the website myself.
-Credit is owed to the linked website owners.

 ###  Media

-- Favicon: I created the favicon with Canva.
+- Favicon: I created the favicon with [Canva](https://www.canva.com/).
 Their selection of artworks had more variety & compatibility for application as a favicon.

-If you have used any media on your site (images, audio, video etc) you can credit them here.
-I like to link back to the source where I found the media, and include where on the site the image is used.

 ###  Acknowledgments

-If someone helped you out during your project, you can acknowledge them here!
-For example someone may have taken the time to help you on slack with a problem.
-Pop a little thank you here with a note of what they helped you with (I like to try and link back to their GitHub or Linked In account too).
-This is also a great place to thank your mentor and tutor support if you used them.

----

-## GOALS

-1. Design an interactive Front-End web application using HTML and CSS on the principles of user experience desing, accessibility and responsivity
-2. Test a Front-End web application through the development, implementation and deployment stages
-3. Deploy a Front-End web application to a Cloud platform
-4. Maximised future maintainability through documentation, code structure and organisation
-5. Demonstrate and document the development process through a version control system such as GitHub

-#### In Short

-- [ ] Static website with 3 pages or more
-- [ ] Good UX Design practice
-- [ ] Fully Responsive
-- [ ] Well Tested app & Validated Code
-- [ ] Deployed to Cloud Platform
-- [ ] Well documented
+- A huge thank you to my mentor, Alex, who helped me resolve any major issues.
+- My dear friend, Sarah, you are a wonderful teacher, and gave valauble insight.
+- My partner, Mikhail, for keeping me well fed and hydrated throughout this project.
+- To my tutor Laura, who provided a sense of calm when needed most.
+Your forewarnings were very useful, and acurate.

+--

 What's more is you can narrow your search by finding the one closest to you.
 Anyone can submit a recommendation, which will be added to the website upon revision.